samarsinghal/lab-tekton-fundamentals/workshop/content/exercises/taskrun-breakdown.md

 relevant in later sections of the workshop.

 One thing to note before moving on is the ability to see the `STATUS` of `Steps` of a `TaskRun`.
-You should see that both the `Steps` of the `TaskRun` are in a `Completed` state, indicating a successful termination state for the container.
+You should see that both the `Steps` of the `TaskRun` are in a `Completed` state, which indicates a successful termination state for the container.

 In the next section, you will learn about and create more advanced `Tasks` as part of building a `Pipeline`.
 Clear